Multifractal critical phase driven by coupling quasiperiodic systems to electromagnetic cavities: Introduction

 Within this context, a great deal of interest is especially focused on transport properties.
 For instance, quantum state transfer or state transfer protocols have been investigated on coupled cavity arrays\,\cite{Hartmann2006,Tomadin2010,Baum2022,Saxena2023,Patton2024}, an issue of much interest in quantum computing.
 In addition, semiconductor quantum detectors have shown an enhancement of their photoconductivity due to strong light-matter coupling (and its eventual collective effects)\,\cite{Pisani2023}, while the topological protection of the integer quantum Hall effect can be disrupted by long-range electron hopping induced by cavity QED fluctuations\,\cite{Appugliese2022}.
 Of particular interest to the present work are recent experiments on disordered organic semiconductors, where carrier states are hybridized with the electromagnetic field\,\cite{Orgiu2015}.
 These experiments have demonstrated an enhancement of the conductivity by an order of magnitude, suggesting that the coupling with photons can mitigate the harmful effects of randomness on electronic transport.

 In view of these stimulating results, a great theoretical effort has been made over the past years, to understand the leading effects of non-perturbative cavity light-matter coupling.
-For instance, Ref.\,\onlinecite{Hagenmuller2017} showed that the coupling with the cavity enhances the conductivity, while a theoretical approach for a 2D electron gas with Rashba spin-orbit coupling in a cavity QED is presented in Ref.\,\onlinecite{Nataf2019}.
-Other important theoretical developments were also made for topological phases\,\cite{Guerci2020,Jangjan2020,Dmytruk2022,Allard23,Ezawa2024,Liu2024,Nguyen2024}, Majorana fermions\,\cite{Bacciconi24,Leon2024}, entanglement properties\,\cite{Passetti23}, magnetic properties\,\cite{Ashida2020,Masuki24}, Kondo effect\,\cite{Mochida2024}, and disordered systems\,\cite{Arwas2023,Moreno2022}.
+For instance, Ref.\,\cite{Hagenmuller2017} showed that the coupling with the cavity enhances the conductivity.
+Further, a Dicke superradiant quantum phase transition may emerge in a cavity coupled with a 2D electron gas with Rashba spin-orbit interaction \cite{Nataf2019}.
+Other important theoretical developments were also made for topological phases\,\cite{Wang2019,Guerci2020,Jangjan2020,Dmytruk2022,Allard23,Ezawa2024,Liu2024,Nguyen2024}, Majorana fermions\,\cite{Bacciconi24,Leon2024}, entanglement properties\,\cite{Passetti23}, magnetic or superconducting properties\,\cite{Ashida2020,Masuki24,Li2020}, Kondo effect\,\cite{Mochida2024}, and disordered systems\,\cite{Arwas2023,Moreno2022,Guo2024}.
 In particular, Ref.~\cite{Moreno2022} investigated the effects of cavity QED in an insulating 1D disordered chain, demonstrating that conductivity can be enhanced by several orders of magnitude due to the emission and absorption of virtual photons.
 This implies that the localization length is highly dependent on the coupling with the cavity~\cite{Moreno2022}.
 Since the 1D Anderson model does not exhibit a metal-insulator transition, these results only apply to exponentially localized, Anderson wavefunctions in disordered media.
 However, the impact of the coupling to electromagnetic cavities on metal-insulator transitions remains unknown.

 To address this issue, we consider a simple Hamiltonian exhibiting extended-localized phase transition, the Aubry-Andre-Harper (AAH) model\,\cite{Harper55,Aubry80}.
-It describes an one-dimensional chain with a quasiperiodic on-site potential, mimicking a quasicrystal compound.
-That is, the potential is not random, as in the Anderson model, but it is not periodic, as required for extended Bloch states\,\cite{Aulbach2004,Bu2022}.
+It describes a one-dimensional chain with a quasiperiodic on-site potential, mimicking a quasicrystal.
+That is, the potential is not random, as in the Anderson model, but aperiodic, as required for extended Bloch states\,\cite{Aulbach2004,Bu2022}.
 As discussed below, the AAH model is notable for being self-dual, thus having extended-localized phase transitions to \textit{all} states at the same critical point \cite{Dominguez2019}.
-Therefore, the main goal of this paper is to investigate how the cavity QED affects the critical properties of the AAH model, in particular in the strong coupling regime.
+Therefore, the main goal of this paper is to investigate how the cavity QED affects the critical properties of the AAH model, particularly in the strong coupling regime.